azizzoaib786/fourloop-rag-hackathon-demo/README.md

 # 🚗 Fourloop RAG Hackathon Demo

 This repository demonstrates a Retrieval-Augmented Generation (RAG) based chatbot system built for Gargash Group’s automobile sales use case.
-It combines OpenSearch (as vector DB), Amazon Bedrock (for embeddings and Claude), and AWS Lambda (for backend logic), with a React frontend.
+It combines OpenSearch (as vector DB), Amazon Bedrock (for embeddings and Claude), and AWS Lambda (for backend logic), with a JavaScript frontend.

 ---